volkerrichert/ioBroker.oppoplayer/README.md

 This adapter adds support for oppo digital UHD player (UDP-20x) to ioBroker.
 You can control playback and query status.

+## Tips & Tricks
+* The player doesn't start the network interface

 ## Contributors
 * volkerrichert